-The UbiQuant[TM] Ultra plate is a sandwich ELISA assay in which total ubiquitinated proteins in a cell lysate are captured in the wells of a precoated microtiter plate using a proprietary ubiquitin binding reagent.
-Unbound protein is removed by washing and then the amount of bound target protein is determined using either an antibody specific to the target protein or to an epitope tag incorporated into the target protein.
-After removing unbound antibody, the bound protein is measured using an enzyme linked anti-antibody.
+The UbiQuant[TM] S is a sandwich ELISA assay in which total ubiquitylated proteins in a cell lysate are captured in the wells of a precoated microtiter plate using a proprietary ubiquitin binding reagent.
+Unbound protein is removed by washing and then the amount of bound target protein is determined using either an antibody specific to the target protein or to an epitope tag incorporated in to the target protein.
+After removing unbound antibody, the amount bound is measured using an enzyme linked anti-antibody.